darsh12/PBKDF-Encryption/README.md

 Implement a secure way to encrypt a string using a HMAC with either a SHA256 or SHA512 hash.
 Use  3DES, AES128 and AES256 algorithms in CBC mode.

  ### Operating Systems
- The program will on run in **linux** based distribution, because of how the program writes its metadata.
+ The program will on run **linux** based distribution, because of how the program writes its metadata, therefore windows is **not supported**

 ### Tech
 * Go binary >= 1.11